Randy Brock: Return to State Senate

 In November 2017, Republican Dustin Allard Degree resigned from the Vermont Senate to accept a position as special assistant to Governor Phil Scott.
 In December, Scott interviewed three candidates recommended by the Franklin County Republican Party.
-On December 27, he announced that he had selected Brock to fill the vacancy.
+On December 27, Scott announced that he had selected Brock to fill the vacancy.
 In November 2020, Brock was elected minority leader in the state senate.
-He is the first African American caucus leader in Vermont ever.
+He is the first African-American caucus leader in Vermont ever.

 Political positions

-Brock is viewed as a moderate-leaning Republican considering Vermont’s politically progressive reputation, but takes more conservative positions on certain issues.
-He opposes same-sex marriage, voting against legislation to legalize it in Vermont in 2009; although, during his 2012 gubernatorial campaign, he supported the Vermont Supreme Court’s decision to allow civil unions between same-sex couples.
+Brock is viewed as a moderate-leaning Republican, considering Vermont’s politically progressive reputation, but he takes more conservative positions on certain issues.
+He opposes same-sex marriage, voting against legislation to legalize it in Vermont in 2009; however, during his 2012 gubernatorial campaign, he supported the Vermont Supreme Court’s decision to allow civil unions between same-sex couples.
 He is against gun-control legislation, voting against 2018 legislation that was signed by fellow Republican Governor Phil Scott that expanded background checks for gun buyers to include private firearms sales, set limits on the size of magazines for handguns and long guns, raised the minimum age to purchase a firearm in Vermont to 21, and banned bump stocks.
 However, he is pro-choice, supported Roe v.
 Wade, and opposes the prohibition of public funds for organizations that perform abortions.

 According to Vote Smart’s 2020 election analysis of his positions, Brock supported pro-choice legislation, opposes marijuana legalization, opposes tax increases, supported voter identification requirements and automatic voter registration, opposed capital punishment and other tough-on-crime policies, supported government regulations of greenhouse gas emissions, supported government funding for development of renewable energy, opposes gun-control legislation, supports Medicaid expansion, supports the inclusion of gender identity and sexual orientation in anti-discrimination laws, supported both government spending and lowering state income taxes as a means of promoting economic growth, opposes raising the minimum wage, and supports state funding for charter schools.